caplin/FlexLayout/README.md

 To compile the project just run webpack in the top level directory, this will compile and bundle flexlayout and the examples into the bundles dir.
 Once compiled the examples can be run by opening their index.html files.

-To build the npm distribution run npm build, this will create the artifacts in the dist dir.
+To build the npm distribution run 'npm run build', this will create the artifacts in the dist dir.